Open Nav

 Tyjae Spears leads this list of RB sleepers for 2024 fantasy football drafts.

-How much can running back sleepers really help your fantasy football team?
+How much fantasy football help can running back sleepers really offer?

 I mean … don’t we know by draft time who’s getting the ball in each backfield?
 Aren’t the true sleepers really just handcuffs whose starters go down?